-Rectangles on the right side of the Visual Balance Sheet show our total fiscal assets: \$2.659 million in Cash at Hancock-Whitney Bank; \$27.338 million Nonrestricted Investments (funds invested with Wespath and Texas Methodist Foundation; which are not permanently restricted, but either temporarily restricted or available to use as needed for ministries and/or operating expenses); and \$11.103 million in Restricted Investments (funds invested with Wespath and Texas Methodist Foundation; which are permanently donor restricted, and can only be used for certain types of ministries).
+Rectangles on the right side of the Visual Balance Sheet show our total fiscal assets: \$2.659 million in Cash at Hancock-Whitney Bank; \$27.338 million Nonrestricted Investments (funds invested with Wespath and Texas Methodist Foundation; which are not permanently restricted, but either temporarily restricted or available to use as needed for ministries and/or operating expenses); and \$11.103 million in Restricted Investments (funds invested with Wespath and Texas Methodist Foundation; which are not permanently restricted, but either temporarily restricted investments (funds invested with Wespath and Texas Methodist Foundation; which are permanently donor restricted, and can only be used for certain types of ministries).
 Fiscal assets total \$41.100 million.